-But why does your toddler hate the convertible car seat so much?
+But why does your toddler hate the all convertible car seat guides so much?
 Understanding their feelings and behavior can make a huge difference.
-Keep reading, and you’ll discover simple reasons behind their fussiness and, more importantly, easy ways to turn those car rides into calm, happy moments for both of you.

 Common Toddler Car Seat Struggles